The analysis presented on the website is based on the data from newest edition (2025).

 Chronic Diseases

-In Hungary, the level of GAPs in health care access is very similar across all the therapeutic areas considered, with the best performance in oncology and lower and almost the same result for both rare and chronic diseases.
+In Hungary, the level of GAPs in health care access is very similar across all the therapeutic areas considered, with the best performance in chronic diseases and slightly lower and almost the same result for both rare and oncologic diseases.